Rakeela/dragora-notes/ideological-interpretations-of-The-Viceroy.md

 	22. Stress/boredom:  1/5 (Dull)
 	23. Me-points:  2/3
 	24. Kind of person most protected:  The top 1% most patient people in society, whether or not they have any other qualifications.
-	25. Special categories:  Detached, Failsafe, Rehabilitative
+	25. Special categories:  Detached, Failsafe, Rehabilitative, Ecological
 	26. Conversion potential:  Commonwealth<->Empire
 15. Panarchic Courts
 	1. Challenge cured:  Conspiracy to overthrow